Mihir2/VAEonMNIST/README.md

 # VAEonMNIST

-This is a TOY project on building a Variational Auto-Encoder with MNIST dataset.
+This is a project on Suveying Variational Auto-Encoder and other generative models with MNIST dataset.